Artist

 Business and Pleasure: Living a Music-Centered Life

 This fireside chat explores how today’s artists balance creative ambition with the realities of the music business without sacrificing their well-being.
-Moderated by Mindset Coach Sydney Fong, Musician Elaine Ryan (author of Living a Wellness-Centered Life) and Record Producer Kojak share personal insights on sustaining creativity, protecting mental and physical health, and building careers rooted in intention and longevity.
+Moderated by Mindset Coach Sydney Fong, Musician Elaine Ryan (author of Living a Music-Centered Life) and Record Producer KoOoLkOjAk share personal insights on sustaining creativity, protecting mental and physical health, and building careers rooted in intention and longevity.
 This will be an honest, practical conversation about redefining success and putting wellness at the center of a life in music.

 Office Hours